hackerone/observable-web/presentations/webdevcon/notes.md

 we've got the result now. let's display it to the user.

 ### Step 3 [display result]
-again for simplicity sake, let's assume we have a function displayResult which displays result to the user.
+again for simplicity sake, let's assume we have a function displayResult which renders the result under the search box.
 ``` javascript
 const searchBox = document.getElementById('searchbox');
 searchBox.addEventListener('keyup', (e) => {